 9. Follow Up and Keep in Touch

 Since recurring donors give 42% more than first-time donors annually, it's essential to strengthen your ties with people who support your nonprofit.
-Plus, more spending is involved in donor acquisition than donor retention.
+Plus, more spending is involved in donor acquisition than donor stewardship.
 97% of donors state that creating an impact is one of the major reasons for giving.
 Ensure you let them know how their personal donations helped.

 Other steps you can take are: